itsmilindsahu/itsmilindsahu/README.md

 # 👋 Hi, I'm Milind Sahu

-**ECE Undergrad | IoT & Embedded Systems Developer**
+🎓 **BS–MS Dual Degree Student**
+📍 Indian Institute of Science Education and Research (IISER) Tirupati
+🔬 Exploring mathematics & computation for long-term research directions

 ✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨

-## 💼 About Me
+## 🧠 About Me

-I am currently pursuing **B.Tech in Electronics & Communication Engineering (ECE)** at **Delhi University**.
-I focus on **IoT, embedded systems, energy monitoring, and sustainable technology solutions**.
-I build projects that integrate **hardware, software, and data** to create practical, real-world impact.
-Active in hackathons and coding competitions, with experience in ICPC and AI/ML projects.
+I am a first-year BS–MS student at **IISER Tirupati**, exploring foundational areas in mathematics and computation to build strong theoretical and practical grounding for future research.

+My interests lie at the intersection of **mathematical modelling, probability, optimization, and scientific computing**, with a growing inclination toward interdisciplinary applications in physics and data-driven systems.

+I enjoy building systems end-to-end — combining **algorithms, computation, and real-world constraints** — and actively participate in hackathons and technical projects that demand both rigor and execution. :contentReference[oaicite:0]{index=0}

+✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨

+## 🔬 Research Interests

+- Mathematical Modelling
+- Probability & Stochastic Processes
+- Optimization & Numerical Methods
+- Scientific Computing
+- Interdisciplinary Physics Concepts

 🔹🔹🔹🔹🔹🔹🔹🔹🔹🔹🔹🔹🔹🔹🔹🔹🔹🔹🔹